stefpiatek/R-colour-palettes/README.md

 This is a quick reference to myself to choose colour palettes, these should colourblind-friendly and ideally still discenable when printed in black and white.

+See the [exploring-colour-palettes.Rmd](exploring-colour-palettes.Rmd) script for the palettes used

 ## R Markdown